PipelineDeals/engineering_docs/interview-process.md

 * [TS, C] Are there particular technical challenges that would intentionally avoid Ruby/Rails?
 * [TS, C] Say I handed you a dictionary of the english language, and said I would be timing you on the average time it took you to find the page a specific word is on.
 Describe your algorithm for minimizing your search time.
 * [TS] How do hash tables work?
 What are some examples of real life hash tables?
 When is using a hash table a poor choice for the data you're storing?
+* [TS] What are some common ways of securing an API?
 * [TS] Do you have experience with deploying a Rails app?
 If so, platform, stack?
 * [TS] How would you go about adding authentication to a new project?
 * [TS] What are your preferred testing tools?